-Teachers have already added games to their arsenal: geometry teacher Charles Coomber from San Diego conducted lessons in the VR offshoot of Half-Life.
-A video of one of these lessons was posted on YouTube and has gained more than 500 thousand views by now.
+Teachers have already added games to their arsenal.
+Geometry teacher Charles Coomber from San Diego conducted lessons in the VR offshoot of Half-Life.
+A video of one of these lessons was posted on YouTube.
+It has gained more than 500 thousand views by now.

 American rapper Travis Scott showed how to do this in the game Fortnite, gathering a simultaneous audience of almost 13 million viewers around the world, not counting Twitch and YouTube.

 In the future, games will also transform the education system.
-Of course, they will not replace the lessons entirely, but rather become an addition to them: the skills learned in the games will be applied both in school and in work.
-For example, researchers from the University of Glasgow found that games develop critical and reflective thinking, and also have a positive effect on reaction.
+Of course, they will not replace the lessons entirely, but rather become an addition to them: the skills learned in the games will be applied both at school and at work.
+For example, researchers from the University of Glasgow have found that games develop critical and reflective thinking, and also have a positive effect on the reaction.
 They even point out that games can help a person find employment.
 If, of course, one does not abuse the duration of the gaming sessions.

 Nostalgia and Games Remastering

 Despite the technical superiority of the new consoles, they cost little without a library of games.
-Next generation gaming is a matter of the future.
-In the meantime, many players under 35 have especially fond feelings for old games: some even use Playstation 3.
-The trend for nostalgia will spread into 2021.
+Next-generation gaming is a matter of the future.
+In the meantime, many players under 35 are especially fond of old games: some even use Playstation 3.
+The nostalgia trend will spread into 2021.

 In order to provide players with the ability to play old games, it is necessary to maintain the possibility of backward compatibility with consoles of previous generations and remastering of old games for which there is practically no suitable hardware.
 Going back to basics has already shown its relevance in the film industry: Disney has benefited immensely and high box office returns from transforming classic cartoons into live-action films.